BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: EVALUATION DATASETS

 \subsection{Surround Layouts Dataset}

-The surround layouts dataset is designed to evaluate the model's ability to distinguish between simulated binaural representations of various surround speaker layouts, including 5.1, 5.1.4, 7.1, and 7.1.4 (RQ3).
+The surround layouts dataset is designed to evaluate the model's ability to distinguish between simulated binaural representations of various surround loudspeaker layouts, including 5.1, 5.1.4, 7.1, and 7.1.4 (RQ3).
 The previous datasets included sources rendered at a large variety of angles.
-However, the surround speaker dataset contains renders of various contents at only two sets of angles, one with elevation and one without.
-This is because we will only use this dataset to investigate the sensitivity of the metric to the presence of elevation (i.e., height speaker) in surround speaker setups.
+However, the surround layouts dataset contains renders of various contents at only two sets of angles, one with elevation and one without.
+This is because we will only use this dataset to investigate the sensitivity of the metric to the presence of elevation (i.e., height loudspeaker) in surround loudspeaker setups.

 To generate samples of this dataset, for each of the surround layouts mentioned above, two point sources were rendered at the following angles (azimuth, elevation): (60°, 0°) and (300°, 0°), as well as (60°, 50°) and (300°, 30°).
-We also rendered the sources at the above angles without any speaker layouts to be used as reference signals.
+We also rendered the sources at the above angles without any loudspeaker layouts to be used as reference signals.

-The Binamix library \cite{binamix} was used to handle the rendering of sources for specific surround speaker layouts.
-This library uses impulse response interpolation to simulate the VBAP method \cite{pulkki1997virtual} and render the source at the virtual speaker positions between the discrete angles available for a specific speaker layout.
+The Binamix library \cite{binamix} was used to handle the rendering of sources for specific surround loudspeaker layouts.
+This library uses impulse response interpolation to simulate the VBAP method \cite{pulkki1997virtual}, rendering the source at the virtual loudspeaker positions between the discrete angles available for a specific loudspeaker layout.
 The audio contents described in Table \ref{table:audio_content} were mixed in different ways to ensure a diverse set of sound source combinations in this dataset.
 These combinations, along with the purpose of each, have been detailed in Table \ref{table:rq2}.